-The North Carolina Department of Public Safety PREA policy sets forth the expectation of the timeliness of resident education, the manner in which education is delivered, and the requirement for materials for LEP and disabled resident's education.
-Residents at LYDC confirm they are educated on PREA and the zero tolerance expectations as soon as they get to the facility.
-The facility reviews information with the residents on the zero tolerance expectation toward sexual abuse, how to keep oneself safe and how to report a concern.
+The North Carolina Department of Juvenile Justice's PREA policy sets forth the expectation of the timeliness of resident education, how education is delivered, and the requirement for materials for LEP and disabled residents' education.
+Residents at PITT JDC confirm they are educated on PREA and the zero-tolerance expectations as soon as they get to the facility.
+The facility reviews information with the residents on the zero-tolerance expectation toward sexual abuse, how to keep oneself safe, and how to report a concern.
 Residents confirmed they are provided such information.
 The information reviewed is signed by the resident and placed in their case record.
-The facility has PREA educational materials available to residents in the form of videos, brochures, Respect rack cards and posters in addition to the handbook.
-Information in the written document seen on the tour includes phone numbers to state PREA Coordinator, how to report to an outside agency (Department of Social Services) and the local rape crisis agency.
-Compliance determination considered the supporting educational documents, the residents' answers about education and their knowledge about facility specific steps for reporting a concern.
-Further supporting compliance is the Auditor's review of resident records that showed timely education, the materials viewed during the tours and the videos reviewed.
+The facility has PREA educational materials available to residents in the form of brochures, Respect rack cards, and posters in addition to the handbook.
+Information in the written document seen on the tour includes phone numbers for the state PREA Coordinator, how to report to an outside agency (Department of Social Services), and the local rape crisis agency.
+Compliance determination considered the supporting educational documents, the residents' answers about education, and their knowledge about facility-specific steps for reporting a concern.
+Further supporting compliance is Auditor's review of resident records that showed timely education, the materials viewed during the tours.
+The Auditor identified some weaknesses in the residents' information on the services that a rape crisis agency provides and the consistency of information provided.
+The facility ran training with all staff and provided that information to the Auditor with staff sign attendance roster and detailed description of the information reviewed.
+Compliance also considered this training and the return to weekly ongoing education about PREA, the zero-tolerance stance toward Sexual Abuse or harassment, and how to report a